LaminSanneh/Octobercms-Flexi-Contact-Plugin/README.md

 2. Click on the settings subsection.

-3. Under the **Marketting** area, there should be a plugin setting called "Flexi Contact Settings", click on that.
+3. Under the **Marketing** area, there should be a plugin setting called "Flexi Contact Settings", click on that.

 4. Read the sections and you must fill all of them.